IPK-BIT/divassociate/docs/usage.md

 ## Workflow Overview
 The workflow is composed of several processes, each performing a specific task in the pipeline.
 These processes include:

+- `prepareVcf`: Extract the genotypes for the samples.
 - `transformVcfToPlink`: Transforms a VCF file to PLINK format.
-- `extractSampleNames`: Extracts the sample list for the VCF as a csv file.
-- `extractPhenotypes`: Extracts phenotypic data from the MIAPPE ISA Tab archive.
+- `preparePhenotypes`: Extracts phenotypic data from the CSV file.
 - `combineFamWithPhenotypes`: Combines genotyping data with the phenotype data.
 - `computeRelatednessMatrix`: Computes a relatedness matrix using GEMMA.
 - `performAssocTest`: Performs an association test using GEMMA.